chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 {{< /note >}}

-## Restore the Backed Up Data to Chef Automate HA
+## Restore Data to Chef Automate HA

 - Execute the below command to install the habitat package for `knife-ec-backup`